swissarthurfreeman/systematic-review-backend/README.md

 | authors    | String                        | list of article authors                                            |
 | abstract   | String                        | article abstract                                                   |

+## Kafka Communication

+Jobert and backend interact through the jobs channel.
+We send a job with a single ucnf string to Jobert.
+Python du clusterer/puller will return the result with a ucnf key and the clustered articles.

 ## Quarkus Usage

 This project uses Quarkus, the Supersonic Subatomic Java Framework.